Najib fighting for freedom after arrest in 1MDB probe | Malay Mail

 Malaysia’s police last week said they had seized about US$273 million of items in raids linked to Najib.
 They included stacks of cash, Hermes International handbags, Rolex watches, a diamond necklace and more than 200 pairs of designer sunglasses.

-The arrest on Tuesday was made in connection with SRC International Sdn., according to a statement from the task force.
+The arrest yesterday was made in connection with SRC International Sdn Bhd, according to a statement from the task force.
 SRC International was a former unit of 1Malaysia Development Bhd.
 Bernama reported in May that investigators had asked Najib about an unspecified amount of funds he had received from the company.

-Najib’s supporters rallied to his defence today.
-The women’s wing of Najib’s party, Umno, called for a “transparent and fair” trial and said its members would hold special prayers for him.
+Najib’s supporters rallied to his defence yesterday.
+The women’s wing of Najib’s party, the United Malays National Organisation, called for a “transparent and fair” trial and said its members would hold special prayers for him.

 “The trial should be a fair but speedy one for the sake of closing a sad chapter in the nation’s history,” said Oh Ei Sun, senior adviser for international affairs at the Asian Strategy and Leadership Institute in Kuala Lumpur.
 “But I think it will be drawn out as Najib has put together a stellar legal team.” ― Bloomberg